 The industry is full of diverse and complex challenges, but our Group is constantly evolving to meet them head on.

-To meet the key challenges in the oil and gas industry, as well as the needs of our partners and stakeholders, we are committed to producing affordable, reliable and clean energy every day.
-To this end, we are consolidating our competitive advantage and continuing to expand our portfolio, all while improving safety for people and equipment and enhancing our environmental performance.
+To meet the key challenges in the oil and gas industry, as well as the needs of our partners and stakeholders, we strive to produce energy that is more affordable, more reliable, cleaner and accessible to as many people as possible every day.
+To this end, we are consolidating our competitive advantage and continuing to expand our portfolio, all the while improving safety for people and equipment and enhancing our environmental performance.

-To produce affordable oil and gas, we carefully manage costs through a number of far-reaching initiatives, enabling us to constantly optimize our portfolio and invest in highly competitive projects.
+To produce oil and gas that are more affordable, we carefully manage costs through a number of far-reaching initiatives, enabling us to constantly optimize our portfolio and invest in highly competitive projects.
 We also take a very disciplined approach to investing so that we can maintain our competitive edge over the long term and ensure that our production is in line with increasing global demand for oil and gas.

 Every year, we take care to start up our projects on schedule and on budget.
-We are continuing to increase our oil and gas production with the launch of 14 major projects in 2017 and 2018.
-In addition, the viability of more than ten projects will be decided over this period, in line with our aim to achieve a 5% increase in production by 2022.
-We are also working to make our sites more reliable and to renew our portfolio.
+We are continuing to increase our oil and gas production and we are also working to make our sites more reliable.
 Lastly, we seek to minimize the environmental impact of our operations and never compromise on the safety of people and equipment.
 In this way, we constantly improve our operational excellence.

-As part of our commitment to providing clean energy, we are working to reduce the carbon intensity of our production mix.
-To this end, we are following an aggressive strategy for gas, which is a fast-growing fossil fuel, as well as the least carbon-intensive for electricity production.
+Because we strive to provide cleaner energy, we are working to reduce the carbon intensity of our production mix.
+To this end, we have made natural gas, which is a fast-growing fossil fuel and the least carbon-intensive for electricity production, a cornerstone of our strategy.
 Our aim is to ramp up our production of gas, which could account for nearly 60% of our hydrocarbon production by 2035, while limiting methane emissions generated by its production and transportation as much as possible.
-To renew our gas portfolio, we have made a number of investments in Russia, Australia and the United States.
+To renew our gas portfolio, we have made a number of investments, particularly in Russia, the British North Sea and the United States.